isomerpages/moe-dunmansec/_our-programmes/Craft and Technology Programme.md

 ![](/images/Department%20Photos/Craft%20&amp;%20Tech/Insert_Pic2__1_.jpeg)
 <p style="text-align: center;"><b><i>Ideation/ Sketching</i></b></p>

 <p style="text-align: justify;">For the lower sec D&amp;T programme, the students will need to observe the school surroundings, conduct a research around the school and ideate via sketching and mock-up to develop a prototype to address a problem which they see.
-Through the curriculum, students will learn to think critically, communicate their ideas via sketching and make prototype using 3 resistive materials (i.e. Acrylic, Wood and Metal).
+Through the curriculum, students will learn to think critically, communicate their ideas via sketching and make prototype using 3 resistive materials (i.e. Acrylic, Wood and Metal). </p>

 ![](/images/Department%20Photos/Craft%20&amp;%20Tech/insert_Pic3__1_.jpeg)
 "Gamifying Design and Technology: An Engaging Learning Journey"

 In our Upper Secondary curriculum, the Design and Technology programme takes a unique approach to teaching the design process.
 We believe in hands-on learning, collaboration, and real-world experiences to ignite the creative spark in our Sec 3 students.
 To achieve this, we take the students on learning journeys.

 One such exciting learning journey (helmed by Ms Chayarnee, teacher in-charge) took our students to the iconic Ikea Singapore store.
 The focus was on understanding anthropometry, ergonomics, users' needs, and design considerations.
-Through a gamified approach using the GooseChase app, students worked in teams to complete tasks that included taking pictures, providing short answers, creating videos, and sketching ideas.
+Through a gamified approach using the GooseChase app, students worked in teams to complete tasks that included taking pictures, providing short answers, creating videos, and sketching ideas.<p></p>

 ![](/images/Department%20Photos/Craft%20&amp;%20Tech/insert_Pic4__1_.jpeg)